 Carl Price, M.S., Stephen F. Austin State University

-Carl has more than 7 years of teaching experience in post secondary education.
+Carl has more than seven years of teaching experience in post secondary education.
 He also has experience as a geophysicist and motivational speaker.
 Specialty in Mathematics.

 Robert has more than 20 years of professional and academic experience focused on education, politics, and economics.
 He has worked in the Nevada, Washington, and Georgia State legislatures on a variety of issues.
 He has conducted research on a number of public policy issues from transportation to works compensation, transportation, and educational issues.
-Robert has experience teaching and developing courses for both on-line and on-ground classes at several different colleges and universities He is currently pursuing his Juris Doctorate.
-Specialties in History; Public Policy; Law.
+Robert has experience teaching and developing courses for both on-line and on-ground classes at several different colleges and universities.
+He is currently pursuing his Juris Doctorate.
+Specialties in History, Public Policy, and Law.